milafrerichs/new-mila-frerichs/content/articles/twitter-diet.md

 url = ""

 +++
 I am unfollowing a bunch of people and putting them into lists.

 If you're one of them, sorry about that, I still read you but in lists and when I'm ready for it.

-I Need to reduce the daily amount of Tweets I see in my timeline and be more proactive about when I read what type of tweets.
+I need to reduce the daily amount of tweets I see in my timeline and be more proactive about when I read what type of tweets.
+I spend too much time on twitter scrolling through my timeline and not reading actively.

+Using lists and following less people already led to me to proactively decide which topic I want to read right now.
+And using the timeline to find new people via retweets.

-Thanks to James fee for the Inspiration.
+Thanks to James Fee for the inspiration.
 I already had a few lists but his suggestion really made sense :)

 But it is not as straightforward as it could be.

 I would love a way to see all the people I follow that are not yet in a list.
 Then I could more easily put them in one.

 How are you consuming twitter these days?